USPTO 2015–2025 USPTO PatentsView Foreign Corporation

 Frequently Asked Questions

-SKF AEROSPACE FRANCE S.A.S holds 44 US granted patents filed between 2016 and 2024, spanning 33 technology areas.
+SKF Aerospace France S.a.s holds 44 US utility patents granted between 2016 and 2024, spanning 33 technology areas.

-SKF AEROSPACE FRANCE S.A.S's top technology area is F16C (SHAFTS; FLEXIBLE SHAFTS; ELEMENTS OR CRANKSHAFT MECHANISMS; ROTARY BODIES OTHER THAN GEARING ELEMENTS; BEARINGS) with 32 patents.
-The company has filed patents in 33 CPC subclasses total.
+SKF Aerospace France S.a.s's top technology area is F16C (SHAFTS; FLEXIBLE SHAFTS; ELEMENTS OR CRANKSHAFT MECHANISMS; ROTARY BODIES OTHER THAN GEARING ELEMENTS; BEARINGS) with 32 patents.
+Grants appear in 33 CPC subclasses total.

-Is SKF AEROSPACE FRANCE S.A.S's patent filing rate increasing or decreasing?
+Is SKF Aerospace France S.a.s's patent grant rate increasing or decreasing?

-SKF AEROSPACE FRANCE S.A.S's recent filing velocity is +240% compared to the prior five-year period.
-This indicates accelerating innovation.
+SKF Aerospace France S.a.s's recent grant velocity is +240% compared to the prior five-year period (grant years, not application filing dates).
+This indicates accelerating grant output.

 All patent data comes from USPTO PatentsView, a public research dataset maintained by the United States Patent and Trademark Office covering US granted utility patents from 2015 to 2025.